Animal House: Casting

 At the time, Belushi was considered a supporting actor and Universal wanted another star.
 In 1969, Landis had been a crew member on the film Kelly's Heroes and had become friends with actor Donald Sutherland; Landis sometimes would babysit his son Kiefer.
-He had also just worked with him on Kentucky Fried Movie.
+He had also just worked with him on The Kentucky Fried Movie.
 Landis asked Sutherland, one of the most popular film stars of the early 1970s, to be in the movie.
 For two days of work, Sutherland declined the initial offer of $20,000 plus "points" (a percentage of the gross or net income).
 Universal then offered him his day rate of $25,000 or 2% of the film's gross.
-Sutherland took the guaranteed fee, assuming that the film would not be very successful; although this made him the highest-paid member of the cast (Belushi and Neidermeyer's horse, Junior, each received $40,000), the decision cost Sutherland what he estimates at around $14 million.
+Sutherland took the guaranteed fee, assuming that the film would not be very successful; although this made him the highest-paid member of the cast (Belushi and Douglas C. Neidermeyer (Mark Metcalf)'s horse Junior each received $40,000), the decision cost Sutherland what he estimates at around $14 million.
 The star's participation, however, was crucial; Landis later said "It was Donald Sutherland who essentially got the film made."

-"Pinto" was screenwriter Chris Miller's nickname at his Dartmouth fraternity.
-DeWayne Jessie adopted the "Otis Day" name in his private life and continued touring with the band.
+"Pinto", the nickname of Larry Kramer (Tom Hulce) in the film, was screenwriter Chris Miller's nickname at his Dartmouth fraternity.
+DeWayne Jessie, who played singer Otis Day, purchased the rights to the character name and formed a real-life band called Otis Day & The Knights.
+This band toured America for several years and released the album Shout in 1989.